 A Site Water Balance was developed as part of the United Wambo Open Cut Coal Mine Project Environmental Assessment (Umwelt, 2016).
-Further detail on the Site Water Balance is included in the United Wambo Open Cut Coal Mine Project Surface Water Assessment (Umwelt, 2016a) and the United Wambo Site Water Balance.
+Details are included in the SWSB

-Inflows to the water balance included groundwater flows from the open cuts and underground.
+Inflows to the annual water balance include predicted groundwater flows from the open cuts and underground.
 The average groundwater flow was predicted to be 256 ML/year from the open cuts and 505 ML/year from the underground.